xbabs/xbabs/README.md

 ### Hello  👋
 I'm Toluwase Babalola, a highly motivated AI and Data Science professional with a passion for leveraging cutting-edge technologies to solve complex problems.
-Welcome to my GitHub profile!
+Welcome to my portfolio!

 🎓 Education:
 I hold a Masters of Science in Artificial Intelligence and Data Science from the University of Hull in England.
 Prior to that, I completed my Bachelor of Engineering in Aeronautical and Astronautical Engineering at Kwara State University in Nigeria.
 My educational background has equipped me with a solid foundation in both technical engineering principles and advanced data science concepts.